JayneJacobs/multi-k8/k8s/docs/GoogleCloud/fixesfortravis.md

 If you are getting the iv undefined error after a deployment, you'll need to run through the entire encryption process again, instead, following the instructions above.

 Important Note: You can also get an iv undefined error if you've passed the wrong repo to the file encryption or passed a repo name with a typo in it.

+## Fix For Failing Travis Builds
+In the upcoming lecture we will be adding a script to our .travis.yml file.
+Similar to our previous projects that ran tests using Travis, we need to make sure the tests exit after running and don't cause our builds to fail.

+Make sure to change this script:

+script:
+  - docker run USERNAME/docker-react npm test -- --coverage
+To use the CI flag and remove coverage:

+script:
+  - docker run -e CI=true USERNAME/docker-react npm test